stutzlab/userme/README.md

 <img src="signup.png" width="700" />
 <img src="signin.png" width="700" />

-See a full usage example at http://github.com/stutzlab/userme-demo-ui
+See a full usage example at http://github.com/stutzlab/userme-demo-ui.
+  * This sample has support for local password login, Facebook and Google logins.

 ## Basics